cdev-framework/cdev-website/content/docs/tutorials/slackbot.md

 {{<break 1>}}
 ## Modifying the Slack Bot Events

 We now must tell Slack what events we want to listen for.
 This is an important part of understanding the load your backend will receive, and you should choose the smallest amount of events needed to make your application.
 For this tutorial, we will only be listening to events that directly mention our App or Bot (`message.im` and `app_mention`), but you can find a list off all events in the [Slack Documentation](https://api.slack.com/events).
-You can set your events by scrolling down on the `Events Subscription` page to the `Subscribe to Bot Events` section. **Note after saving the changes, you will have to reinstall the app.**
+You can set your events by scrolling down on the `Events Subscription` page to the `Subscribe to Bot Events` section and select `Add Bot User Event`. **Note after saving the changes, you will have to reinstall the app.**

 {{<tutorial_image>}}
 /images/slack_tutorial/subscribe_to_bot_events.png